-Our advisors, Link Asset Services now predict an increase in Bank Rate to 0.25% by the start of the next Financial Year (previously March 2024), with only small increases in our borrowing rates over the next 2 years - and to lower levels than were predicted 12 months ago.
+Our advisors, Link Asset Services now predict an increase in Bank Rate to 4.5% by the middle of 2023.
+As this is projected to be the peak in shortterm rates, the rates payable on longer-term borrowing could 'invert' and so potentially offer a small discount to Bank Rates over the next 2 years - though still at much higher levels than were predicted 12 months ago.

-Despite the relatively benign forecast for general bank rates there is still expected to be short-term volatility in gilt rates (upon which our borrowing tends to be priced).
+There is still the significant potential for short-term volatility in gilt rates (upon which our borrowing tends to be priced).

-With the help of our Advisors and market tools now available to us we will remain well informed as the post pandemic landscape evolves.
+With the help of our Advisors and market tools now available to us we will remain well informed as the cycle evolves.